Safeguarding children and young people policy

 • the report is taken seriously and responded to promptly, thoroughly, sensitively and fairly; and

-• the child (and family concerned, as appropriate) receives support.
+• the child (and family concerned, as appropriate) receives appropriate support or assist the child and family concerned to find the appropriate support.
 For example, this could be by reaching out for a conversation with the child or family member, or providing details of other support services (such as Orange Door).

 Make-A-Wish Australia maintains a confidential reporting culture which respects the privacy of individuals while maintaining adequate record keeping of child safety issues.
 All Make-A-Wish representatives have a right to report any concerns that they have of inappropriate behaviour toward children and will not suffer any professional or legal consequences provided they report in ‘good faith’.